GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

-Topics would be selected from a [taxonomy](https://github.com/jkarlin/topics/blob/main/taxonomy_v1.md): a list of items such as "Country Music", "Makeup&nbsp;&&nbsp;Cosmetics" or "Vegetarian Cuisine".
+Topics would be selected from a [taxonomy](https://github.com/jkarlin/topics/blob/main/taxonomy_v1.md): a list of items such as "Country Music", "Make-Up&nbsp;&&nbsp;Cosmetics" or "Vegetarian Cuisine".
 These topics would initially be curated by Chrome for testing, but with the goal that the topic taxonomy becomes a resource maintained by trusted ecosystem contributors.
 The taxonomy needs to provide a set of topics that is small enough in number (currently proposed to be around 350, though we expect the final number of